iconOpen Access

 6 Conclusion

-In this manuscript, we propose a social media user positioning method based on uniting neighbor geographical distribution and social structure influence, called NGSI.
+In this paper, we propose a social media user positioning method based on uniting neighbor geographical distribution and social structure influence, called NGSI.
 NGSI first utilizes the similarity of users’ neighborhood geographical distributions to filter out location-heterophily social relationships, thereby enhancing the overall geographical homophily of the social network.
 Furthermore, it further leverages the structural information of user social networks to calculate the strength of influence between users and selectively aggregates neighboring node features.
 The experimental results demonstrate that our proposed NGSI not only provides multi-granularity user positioning but also significantly outperforms existing methods for user geolocation based on social relationships.
 Moreover, we conduct a comprehensive analysis of neighborhood geographical distribution similarity and found significant differences in the distribution between location-homophilic and location-heterophilic social relationships.
 We observed that over 90% of the filtered social relationships based on 2-NGD are location-heterophilic relationships.

 In future work, we aim to further integrate the multiple types of user attributes in social media and explore differentiate algorithms.
 This will enable more accurate filtering of location-heterophilic social relationships, thereby enhancing user positioning performance.